jakubvalenta/video-composer/README.md

 ./video-composer -h
 ```

-Or you can install this software as a Python package, which will also install all the dependencies and make the executables available globally:
+Or you can install this software as a Python package, which will also install all the dependencies and make the executable available globally:

 ```
 python setup.py install